Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 caption = "Looking at the survey data and trying to find something useful."
 ///

-Recently I conducted a survey about the preferences of strategy players.
+Recently I've conducted a survey about the preferences of strategy players.

 In the previous post, we [cleaned up the data]{post:making-a-fictional-universe-quantity-survey-cleaning}, and in this one, we will try to find insights within it.

 In this post you will find an interactive dashboard with a bunch of charts, where you can compare two samples of your choice.
-There are many samples — for every taste and color, so feel free to explore and share the patterns you find on [Telegram](https://t.me/tiendil_org_en) and [Discord](https://discord.gg/2JNHAV7uMP)
+There are many samples — for every taste and color, so feel free to explore and share the patterns you find on [Telegram](https://t.me/tiendil_org_en) and [Discord](https://discord.gg/2JNHAV7uMP).

-But be careful with the conclusions.
+But be careful with conclusions.
 There is little data, in some cases very little.
-For example, the difference in the sizes between the samples of male and female respondents is about tenfold => you should be very careful in interpreting the differences between them.
+For example, the difference between the sample sizes of male and female respondents is about tenfold => you should be very careful in interpreting the differences between them.

 In general, do not take this post as a full-fledged study.
 I'm sure many analysts would have torn my hands off for such a thing.
 Then sewed them back and torn them off again :-D Use the post as an interface to the data, and make your own conclusions.